 Course title Theories of Management and Organization

 Course code Full Time Program: m81103f

 Part Time Program: m81103p

 Type of course Core

 Year of study Full Time Program: 1 st

 Part Time Program: 2 nd

-Semester/trimester Full Time Program: 1 st
+Semester/trimester Full Time Program: 1st

 Part Time Program: 3 rd

-Number of credits allocated SECTS
+Number of credits allocated 5ECTS .

 Name of lecturer Eric Soderquist, Professor

 Dimitris Manolopoulos, Associate Professor

 Objective of the course (preferably Students should be able to:

 expressed in terms of learning Part "Firm, Organizational and Management Theories"

 outcomes and competences) 1.
 Understand and describe the evolving nature of the company, the structural dimensions of organizations, their daily operation, and the importance of the managerial function for their survival and development in a competitive environment.

-Acquire knowledge, skills and methodologies of the way companies are organized, operate, manage and strategize, and be able to critically evaluate the effectiveness of their managerial function.
+2. Acquire knowledge, skills and methodologies of the way companies are organized, operate, manage and strategize, and be able to critically evaluate the effectiveness of their managerial function.

-Part "Innovation Management"3.
-Analyze the innovation dynamics of an organization and propose actions for developing and enhancing innovation outcomes,

-4. Apply methods and tools for the structuring, development and evaluation of innovation processes and outcomes, including technology and product life cycles, Stage-Gate Model, and 10 Types of Innovation.
+Part "Innovation Management" 3.
+Analyze the innovation dynamics of an organization and propose actions for developing and enhancing innovation outcomes, 4.
+Apply methods and tools for the structuring, development and evaluation of innovation processes and outcomes, including technology and product life cycles, Stage-Gate Model, and 10 Types of Innovation.

-Part "Business Ethics"5.
-Understand the importance of business ethics and its impact on business value and sustainability.

-6. To develop critical thinking skills through the application of conceptual frameworks and theories about ethical dilemmas in the business environment.

 Prerequisites No prerequisites.

 Course contents Part "Firm, Organizational and Management Theories" Organizations operate within a multifaceted context, with the overall objective to develop their competitiveness and achieve sustainability.
-A core prerequisite towards this direction is an effective way of
+A core prerequisite towards this direction is an effective way of management.

-management.
 Students are introduced in concepts, theories, and methodologies which contribute to their understanding of the corporate / organizational evolution.

 Part "Innovation Management" Students are introduced to the notions and concepts of innovation, different types of innovation, and the structures, processes and methods used by organizations to develop, implement and enhance innovations.

 Recommended reading Part "Firm, Organizational and Management Theories" Miles, J.A.
 (2012).
 Management and Organization Theory, Wiley.
 Barney, J. 1991.
 Firm resources and sustained competitive advantage.
 Journal of Management, 17: 99-120.
 Floyd, S. W. 2009.
 Borrowing theory: What does this mean and when does it make sense in management scholarship?
+Journal of

-Journal of Management Studies, 46: 1059-1075.
-Part "Innovation Management" Dyer, J., Gregersen, H., Christensen, C. "The Innovators DNA", Harvard Business Review, December 2009: 60-67.
-Pisano, G. "You Need an Innovation Strategy", Harvard Business Review, June 2015: 60-67.
-Wilson & Daugherty, "Humans and AI Are Joining Forces", HBR, July- Aug.
+Management Studies, 46: 1059 -1075.
+4. Lectures' Notes Part "Innovation Management" Dyer, J., Gregersen, H., Christensen, C. "The Innovators DNA", Harvard Business Review, December 2009: 60-67.
+2. Pisano, G. "You Need an Innovation Strategy", Harvard Business Review, June 2015: 60-67.
+3. Wilson & Daugherty, "Humans and Al Are Joining Forces", HBR, July-Aug.
 2018: 114-123.
-Pisano, G. "The Hard Truth about Innovative Cultures", HBR, Jan-Feb 2019: 62-71.
+4. Pisano, G. "The Hard Truth about Innovative Cultures", HBR, Jan-Feb 2019: 62-71.
 Teaching methods Lectures, Exercises, Case Studies, Group Projects.
-Assessment methods Part "Firm, Organizational and Management Theories" 45% of the final grade based on final individual exam.
-Part "Innovation Management" 45% of the final grade based on a team project as follows: Pitch Presentations in sessions 2, 4 and 5 (10+10+10=30% of the Part 2 grade).
+Assessment methods Part "Firm, Organizational and Management Theories" 50% of the final grade based on final individual exam.
+Part "Innovation Management" 50% of the final grade based on a team project as follows: Pitch Presentations in sessions 2, 4 and 5 (10+10+10=30% of the Part 2 grade).
 One or two members make a short presentation on specific topics worked on in class, Final Summary Presentation of 12 slides and 15 minutes duration.
 All team members must present one part.
 (20% of the Part 2 grade, individual), 3.
 Innovation Assessment & Development Report according to template which will be distributed separately.
 (50% of the Part 2 grade).
 Language of instruction Greek and English